kostandy/focus-loop/readme.md

         [ ] Absolute Deadline: A specific date and time.
         [ ] Relative Deadline: A time interval from when the subtask becomes active (e.g., 25 minutes, 1 hour, 1 day).
         [ ] Deadlines are unchangeable once set.
-        [ ] If a task or subtask deadline is missed, the task is marked as failed and removed (or archived if tracking failed tasks).
+        [ ] If a task or subtask deadline is missed, the task is removed completely.
     3. Subtasks and Sequential Unlocking
         [ ] Subtasks must be completed sequentially, with the next subtask unlocking only if the previous one is completed on time.
         [ ] This unlocking mechanism applies to both absolute and relative deadlines.
-        [ ] If any subtask in “rush mode” fails, the entire task is marked as failed.
+        [ ] If any subtask in “marathon mode” fails, the entire task is marked as failed.
     4. Point System with Streaks
         [ ] Tasks: Each completed task without subtasks earns 1 point.
         [ ] Task Streaks: For a streak of completed tasks, points increase logarithmically: